 Attend a workshop

-At times, planning an anniversary can feel like you are alone on an island waving back to the rest of your company.
+At times, planning a successful corporate anniversary strategy can feel like you are alone on an island waving back to the rest of your company.
 Gathering with peers from other companies who are going through or have recently experienced the same unique challenges of corporate anniversaries can provide a second wind, not to mention the inside experience possessed by a relatively small group of marketing and communications professionals.

 Every year, marketing experts gather in Chicago at the Anniversary Marketing Summit to share insights from their anniversary programs to help others create successful corporate anniversary campaigns.